Magnesium & Panic Attacks

 Good Magnesium Sources

-Squash and pumpkin seeds, spinach, almonds, barley, legumes, whole grains and nuts (especially Brazil nuts), are all good sources of magnesium.
+Squash and pumpkin seeds, spinach, bananas, almonds, barley, legumes, whole grains and nuts (especially Brazil nuts), are all good sources of magnesium.
 Generally meat is not, although shellfish and halibut are.

 Panic, Anxiety And Agoraphobia